Tests and treatments

 - you do not need to bring money, as you will receive an invoice in the post

 Both procedures, amniocentesis as well as chorionic villus sampling, have a small associated risk of miscarriage, which is approximately 0.5%.
-This is related to the possibility of infection, bleeding or loss of amniotic fluid (and is not related to the baby being touched).
+This is related to the possibility of infection, bleeding or loss of amniotic fluid (therefore, not related to the baby being touched).
 During the procedures, an ultrasound scan is used for visualisation and you will be able to view the procedure being performed on the screen.

 You may go home immediately after the procedure.
 You will have two days’ sick leave, that is the day of the procedure itself and the following day.
 We recommend to take it easy during those two days: no strenuous effort (e.g. cleaning, lifting children) or long walks.
 You do not need to observe bed rest: small activities such as a little cooking or desk work are permitted.
 After the two days, you can resume your normal activities.

 You may experience a slight tummy ache on the day after the procedure (like menstrual pain).
 This is completely normal.
 You are free to take pain relief (preferably paracetamol).
 If you take it easy, the pain will disappear by itself over the course of the day.
 You should not have any significant symptoms the following day.
 Contact your gynaecologist in case you have any of the following symptoms (in the days following the amniocentesis procedure): loss of amniotic fluid, blood loss, persistent tummy pain or fever.

 The results of the chorionic villus sampling/amniocentesis will be sent directly from the Medical Genetics Centre Ghent to your gynaecologist.